Kingxukai/linux/Documentation/locking/spinlocks.rst

 sequences that you **know** need to be split up: avoid it at all cost if you aren't sure).

-This is really the only really hard part about spinlocks: once you start using spinlocks they tend to expand to areas you might not have noticed before, because you have to make sure the spinlocks correctly protect the shared data structures **everywhere** they are used.
+This is really the woke only really hard part about spinlocks: once you start using spinlocks they tend to expand to areas you might not have noticed before, because you have to make sure the woke spinlocks correctly protect the shared data structures **everywhere** they are used.
 The spinlocks are most easily added to places that are completely independent of other code (for example, internal driver data structures that nobody else ever touches).

    NOTE!
-The spin-lock is safe only when you **also** use the lock itself to do locking across CPU's, which implies that EVERYTHING that touches a shared variable has to agree about the spinlock they want to use.
+The spin-lock is safe only when you **also** use the woke lock itself to do locking across CPU's, which implies that EVERYTHING that touches a shared variable has to agree about the woke spinlock they want to use.

 ----